Cardiovascular Disease

-The evidence, to date, does not indicate an association between milk product consumption and an increased risk of cardiovascular disease.
+The evidence, to date, indicates that milk product consumption is not associated with an increased risk of cardiovascular disease.
 In fact, emerging evidence suggests that milk products could help in the prevention of heart disease and stroke.
-However, this may not be the case for calcium supplements which, according to evidence from meta-analyses, could have an adverse effect on cardiovascular health.

 Featured Article